 The 1990s changed that when Baltimore was the first to open a retro-style ballpark.
 After that, the race was on for MLB clubs to distinguish their digs from competitors.
 The results are some truly unique ballpark features that fans can relish as they bite into a hot dog and catch some hardball action.

-1. Tropicana Field-Tampa Bay Rays
+1. Tropicana Field (Tampa Bay Rays)

 Despite its dilapidated condition, it offers the only MLB ballpark that fans can get a “hands on” experience, although it has nothing to do with baseball.
 Fans can touch and feel one of more than 30 cownose rays.
-The rays are located just behind the right center field wall and can be visited throughout the game.
-The fish call a 10,000 gallon tank home; it is one of the largest in the nation.
+The rays are located just behind the right-center field wall and can be visited throughout the game.
+The fish call a 10,000-gallon tank home; it is one of the largest in the nation.
 The team has partnered with the Florida Aquarium to keep the rays healthy and happy.
 Happy as long as they are not actual Rays baseball fans.

 To the disdain of hardcore baseball fans, there are those that claim the sport is slow and boring.
 An argument could be made for that opinion if one is used to clubbing while in Miami.
 The lure of South Beach is a stiff competitor to an evening at the ballpark.
 Now fans can have it both ways.
 The renowned Clevelander Hotel and Bar opened a lounge in the outfield area of Marlins Park.
 The art deco-inspired club has over the top drinks and eats, as well as DJs and dancers.
-If that isn't enough entertainment, you can take a dip in the swimming pool while catching glimpses of game play.
+If that isn't enough entertainment, you can take a dip in the swimming pool while catching glimpses of gameplay.
 It's a party at the park.

 If partying down with bikinis, baseball, and beer is not your idea of a good time, you can feast your eyes on something just as unique and tantalizing; the Bobblehead Museum.
 Between sections 15 and 16 on the Promenade Level is a glass case containing over 600 bobbleheads.
 The shimmying figures span all eras of baseball and the continuous movement of the gigantic display case keeps all of them nodding in agreement with whatever you say.

-3. Fenway Park-Boston Red Sox
+3. Fenway Park (Boston Red Sox)

-Anything 115 years old is going to have a few quirks, and Fenway Park is a result of real estate as it is design.
+Anything 115 years old is going to have a few quirks, and Fenway Park is a result of real estate and design.
 In the early 20th century, ballparks were built downtown for easy access for fans.
 The trouble was that the facility had to fit into space that was available.
 That meant that many outfield walls had to be parallel to the streets that ran just beyond them.
 Such construction constraints led to some very asymmetrical ballpark dimensions.
 In Fenway's case, the issue was Landsdowne Street that runs along left field.
 Like many ballparks of the period, Fenway had an exceptionally tall left field wall built to keep spectators from watching the game for free.
 It also kept the parks relatively short left side from accommodating right-handed heavy hitters from scoring a cheap home run.

 The wall is just a tad over 37 feet tall and has a manual scoreboard built into the bottom.
 Painted green, the gargantuan wall is a holdover from the golden age of baseball.
 It has earned the disdain of hitters as well as the nickname of “The Green Monster.”
 It is the most iconic and instantly recognizable piece of stadium architecture in the MLB.

 The ballpark in Denver is the only MLB stadium where atmospherics are a major factor in play.
 A trip to Coors Field is like a science lesson for fans.
 Sitting at over 5,000 feet above sea level, the dry and thin air has earned Coors Field a reputation as a hitters ballpark.
 When it was first built, it was assumed that the thinner air would make baseballs travel further.
 To a degree that is true, but it was discovered that the dry air is the major cause of launching monstrous home runs.
 The venue earned the nickname of “Coors Canaveral.”
 The parched air causes baseballs to dry out, thereby becoming harder and rocketing farther when hit.
-To prevent the build up of space junk by putting baseballs into orbit, Coors Field had a room-sized humidor installed to keep the balls at a normal hardness before being put into play.
+To prevent the build-up of space junk by putting baseballs into orbit, Coors Field had a room-sized humidor installed to keep the balls at a normal hardness before being put into play.